ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 ## The three pillars

 First, I want to talk about what each pillar stands for, and why they are important to me.
-My rule of thumb is that: when choosing a career or a long-term investment, **it should satisfy atleast two of the three pillars.**
+My rule of thumb is that when choosing a career or a long-term investment, **it should satisfy at least two of the three pillars.**

 ### Building

 *Building* is a pillar that I've attached myself early on.
-Heck, even my [Twitter bio](https://twitter.com/ljvmiranda921) says: "I build things."
+Heck, even my [Twitter bio](https://twitter.com/ljvmiranda921) says "I build things."
 [I appreciate the joys of my craft](/life/2019/10/15/on-craftsmanship/), and I've come to see the world through its lens.
-Building something tangible sometimes speak to our primal desire to outlive ourselves.
+Building something tangible sometimes speaks to our primal desire to outlive ourselves.

 ![](/assets/png/flourishing/build.png){:width="640px"}